Iris

 The Patterns where Iris adds the most value: multi-step workflows that combine Sentinel-2, Landsat, SAR, elevation, and vector data with the correct preprocessing chain to make them spatially and radiometrically comparable.

-knowledge, not
+Domain knowledge,

-general-purpose AI.
+not general-purpose AI.

 The part of the